 You will have to replace the bogus key above with your own key.

-Certificates Expiration Problem.
+Watch out for the Certificates Expiration Problem.

 Eventually four certificates in your VM will expire.
 You will start getting these messages when trying to open D365 from a browser: